Best practices for securing PaaS databases in Azure

 Azure SQL Database and Azure Synapse Analytics provide a relational database service for your internet-based applications.
 Let's look at services that help protect your applications and data when using Azure SQL Database and Azure Synapse Analytics in a PaaS deployment:

-- Azure Active Directory authentication (instead of SQL Server authentication)
+- Microsoft Entra authentication (instead of SQL Server authentication)

 - Azure SQL firewall

 Azure SQL Database can be configured to use one of two types of authentication: